Takasugi Shinsaku: Death

 Under his will, Takasugi was buried near the Kiheitais camp at the Mt.
 Kiyomizu in Yoshida.
 Only a year later, Takasugi's dream of overthrowing the Tokugawa Shogunate, which found obvious manifestation in his nickname Tōgyō (東行), was fulfilled with the Meiji Restoration.
 Before leaving for Europe in 1869, Yamagata Aritomo presented his thatched hut named Murin-an (無鄰菴) which is also at Mt.
 Kiyomizu to Takasugi's former mistress and nun Baisho to dwell in and to look after his grave.
 Kido Takayoshi (formerly Katsura Kogorō) and his wife Matsuko would later take his young son Tōichi under their wings in 1871.

-In 1884, Takasugi's friends and comrades whom included Yamagata Aritomo, Yamada Akiyoshi, Itō Hirobumi, and Inoue Kaoru among others, raised funds to have a hermitage Tōgyō-an (東行庵), named after Takasugi's nickname, built close to his gravesite, there Tani Baisho stayed and looked after his grave until her death in 1909.
+In 1884, Takasugi's friends and comrades, who included Yamagata Aritomo, Yamada Akiyoshi, Itō Hirobumi, and Inoue Kaoru among others, raised funds to have a hermitage Tōgyō-an (東行庵), named after Takasugi's nickname, built close to his gravesite, where Tani Baisho stayed and looked after his grave until her death in 1909.
 The grave itself was designated a National Historic Monument in 1934.

 Legacy

 Takasugi Shinsaku, a central figure of the early Meiji Restoration, is as well known for his military talents as he is for his skills as a politician.
 However, dying at the young age of 28, Takasugi was not to become one of Japan's famous leaders in the subsequent Meiji era.
 Many of Takasugi's friends and followers would become members of the genrō, also known as the Meiji oligarchy, a group of senior statesmen that became the be ruling class of Japan.

-In his hometown, the castle town Hagi, Yamaguchi in south-western Japan - he is still remembered as a mystical and energetic hero, who put all his efforts into opening the way to modernization, westernization and reforms, not only in military matters but in political and social matters as well.
+In his hometown, the castle town Hagi, Yamaguchi in south-western Japan, he is still remembered as hero who put all his efforts into modernization, westernization and reforms in military, political and social matters.